oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 beagle-lib is a high-performance library that can perform the core calculations at the heart of most Bayesian and Maximum Likelihood phylogenetics packages.

-**URL**
+**More Information**

 https://github.com/beagle-dev/beagle-lib

 **Available Versions**::

     3.1.2-GCC-7.3.0-2.30
+    3.1.2-GCC-8.2.0-2.31.1
     3.1.2-GCC-10.2.0
-    3.1.2-GCC-8.2.0-2.31.1

 binutils